 Using the same type of storage for every supply

 I can’t even tell you how many times I’ve mentioned this being one of the biggest mistakes I’ve made.
 And I did it over and over again.
-I would be somewhere and stumble across an awesome basket or bin like this one* or even these ones* and it would automatically come home with me.
+I would be somewhere and stumble across an awesome basket or bin and it would automatically come home with me.

 You know, because who really needs a dozen pink baskets?
 I assure you this isn’t the way to go.
 Think about each supply, how you use it, and what would work best.
 When it’s all said and done, stick with what makes the most sense for you.